 The smallest expenses payment given to any MP for the same time period was £14.03, but 66 MPs received no expenses at all, according to the Independent Parliamentary Standards Authority.

-Mr Ellwood asked the Echo to point out that although the figures were for a two month period, the claims included four months of mortgage interest claims totalling £5,000, without which he would have been "mid-table".
+Mr Ellwood asked the Echo to point out that although the figures were for a two month period, the claims included four months of mortgage interest claims totalling £5,000, without which he would

 We hope to have the figures for all local MPS online today but in the meantime, click the link below to find them at IPSA's website.